Retire in Puerto Vallarta, Mexico

 When we asked people living in Puerto Vallarta about club and activities where newcomers can meet others, they responded:

 "Expats in Puerto Vallarta often join clubs and activities geared toward their specific interests.
 These include book clubs, cycling groups, wine tasting groups, church groups, expat social clubs, yoga classes, cooking classes, and salsa dancing classes.
-Other ways that expats in Puerto Vallarta, Mexico can meet people and socialize include going to the beach, attending art galleries and theater performances, visiting local farmers markets, and frequenting local English-speaking bars and cafes," said one retiree in Puerto Vallarta.
+Other ways that expats in Puerto Vallarta, Mexico can meet people and socialize include going to the beach, attending art galleries and theater performances, visiting local farmers markets, and frequenting local English-speaking bars and cafes," explained one retiree living in Puerto Vallarta.

 "Go to a restaurant and talk to the people at the table beside you - talk to a anyone.
 It is natural and almost expected here in PV.
 Something I would never do in my original home of Vancouver," explained a retiree in Puerto Vallarta.